 Jump to Section on Page

-If you suspect you are infected or have symptoms of COVID-19 and need medical advice, BEFORE you go to a clinic or physician's office, CONTACT them so they can prepare and provide you with instructions.
+If you suspect you are infected or have symptoms of COVID-19 and need medical advice, CONTACT them BEFORE you go to a clinic or physician's office, so they can prepare and provide you with instructions.

 Mental Health and Behavioral Health Resources

-Project Renew is a new behavioral health program offering free community support services and outreach to individuals impacted by the COVID-19 pandemic, in partnership with Lutheran Social Services of North Dakota.
+Project Renew is a behavioral health program offering free community support services and outreach to individuals impacted by the COVID-19 pandemic, in partnership with Lutheran Social Services of North Dakota.
 Call 701.223.1510 (Monday - Friday, between 8 a.m. - 5 p.m.
 CT).